rezajafarian/xui-service-query-API/README.md

 - upload class & web in host
 - edit web.php ans set IP-PORT
 - if ssl set in your x-ui panel change http to https in ssl

+## Parameters

+ - value
+ - type

+## Example To Use Api

+- null1
+- null2
+- null3